medic/cht-core/packages/app-settings/README.md

 To access or update app_settings in a couchapp, add a dependency to this package, then include the following in your rewrites.js

     rewrites.concat(require('app-settings/rewrites'));

 Retrieve Settings
 -----------------

 To access the settings, request the app_settings show passing the name of the design doc, eg:

 ```
-    GET /kujua-lite/_design/kujua-lite/_rewrite/app_settings/kujua-lite HTTP/1.1
+    GET /medic/_design/medic/_rewrite/app_settings/medic HTTP/1.1
     Host: localhost
 ```

-Do not to pass the ID of the design doc (eg: '_design/kujua-lite'), instead pass the name (eg: 'kujua-lite').
+Do not to pass the ID of the design doc (eg: '_design/medic'), instead pass the name (eg: 'medic').
 This avoids having to escape the parameters.

+This will return an object with two main properties, `settings` and `schema`.
+The schema is what is used to validate the settings.
+If you just need the settings values then use the `settings` property.

 Optionally you can also pass in a path to a specific property using an object path dot notation, like:

 ```
-    GET /kujua-lite/_design/kujua-lite/_rewrite/app_settings/kujua-lite/foo.bar.baz HTTP/1.1
+    GET /medic/_design/medic/_rewrite/app_settings/medic/foo.bar.baz HTTP/1.1
     Host: localhost
 ```